This is the 3rd chapter of the Dash Tutorial.

 Dash apps are built off of a set

-through reactive and functional Python callbacks.
+through reactive callbacks.

-properties of the dcc.Dropdown
+property of dcc.Dropdown